-With different surroundings, new neighbours and the clutter of moving boxes, pets can become agitated and anxious by the change.
+With the clutter of boxes, as everything is packed up - and then the new surroundings and the clutter of unpacking boxes, pets can become agitated and anxious with the upheaval.
 However, there are some things you can do to help keep your pet’s stress levels to a minimum and make the moving process easier for everyone.

 Microchip your pets